Glastonbury – Buying Ticket Guide

 If you have decided to go Glastonbury for the first time, you must make sure you register.
 Registration requires some basic contact details and uploading a “passport-standard” photo.
 Once the photo has been approved, registers are sent a unique registration number that will need to be quoted to book a ticket.

 As part of Glastonbury’s ongoing efforts to cut out ticket touting, anyone who would like to attend the Festival will need to have registered in order to buy a ticket.
 Registration is free of charge.

 Registration does not reserve or guarantee you a ticket in the main sale or resale.

 If you don’t register you will not be able to buy a weekend ticket for Glastonbury Festival 2019.

 Each ticket sold will feature a photograph of the person in whose name it is registered and will be non-transferable.

-Tickets are priced at £228 + £5 booking fee per ticket + £7 P&P per booking with up to a maximum of 6 tickets able to be booked at once.
+Tickets are priced at £248 + £5 booking fee per ticket + £7 P&P per booking with up to a maximum of 6 tickets able to be booked at once (4 tickets during Spring resales).
 Please note that those booking tickets from the UK must pay by debit card.
 Credit cards will not be accepted.

-If you buy a ticket during the first main sale which is normally in October tickets are sold using a deposit scheme at a price of £50 per ticket/person.
+If you buy a ticket during the main sale, which is generally in October, tickets are sold using a deposit scheme at a price of £50 per ticket/person.
 The remaining balance is normally paid the first week in April.
-There is a 7 day window to pay the balance off.
+There is a 7-day window to pay the balance off.
 If you are buying a ticket in the resale, it will be the full cost of the ticket.

 This year in the main ticket sale potential more than a million would-be glasto-goers got up early in a bid to secure a spot at the legendary event.
 So being prepared is a must